 Keep this in mind from EWG as well: “The SPF is primarily a measure of protection against UVB rays, not a measure of how long you should stay out in the sun.”
 Again, physical barriers are best.

 Enjoy the sun responsibly.
-Reapply sunscreen often, being careful not to let it give you a false sense of security.
+Reapply sunscreen often when spending long periods of time in the sun, being careful not to let it give you a false sense of security.
 Seek shade as often as you can.
+Have a happy and safe summertime!

 In Health,